Powered by SchoolDash

 Environment: About average.
 Air pollution and traffic accidents are quite low, while crime is quite high.

-Destinations: About average.
-The proportion of students going on to education or training at 16 is roughly average, while at 18 (allowing for attainment) it is quite low.
+Destinations: Below average.
+The proportion of students going on to education or training at 16 is quite low, while at 18 (allowing for attainment) it is very low.
 Show details

-Attendance: Below average.
-Pupil absence rates and the incidence of persistent absence are both quite high.
+Attendance: Poor.
+Pupil absence rates are very high and the incidence of persistent absence is quite high.

 Attainment: Poor.
-Attainment at the ages of 16 and 18 are both poor.
+Up to age 16 it is poor, while at ages 16-18 it is below average.
 (This doesn't take into account pupils' prior performance.
 For that, see Progress.)

 Provision for special educational needs